latechlogan/role-call/README.md

-# Role Call
+# ARIA Role Call

 A definitive, filterable reference of semantic HTML elements, their implicit ARIA roles, and allowed ARIA properties.

 ## Project Goal

-The primary goal of Role Call is to provide front-end developers with a quick, definitive resource that maps standard semantic HTML elements to their W3C-defined ARIA roles and constraints.
+The primary goal of ARIA Role Call is to provide front-end developers with a quick, definitive resource that maps standard semantic HTML elements to their W3C-defined ARIA roles and constraints.

 This resource is essential for developers who need to understand the precise accessibility contract of an element, enabling: